Boy killed inside truck during accidental shooting in Berkeley

-BERKELEY, Mo. — A 6-year-old boy was killed in an accidental shooting in Berkeley, Missouri, Monday morning.
+BERKELEY, Mo. — A 7-year-old boy was killed in an accidental shooting in Berkeley, Missouri, Monday morning.

 Police said the shooting happened inside a truck on Larry Lane at about 10 a.m.
 Police said they were still trying to determine who fired the shot.